 “Students entering private practice at a firm should not feel pressure to be experts on any particular subject on day one when they join the firm,” Eldridge said.
 “If a student knows that they are interested in corporate litigation, I strongly suggest learning as much as they can about the business and financial world.
 Pick up The Financial Times or The Wall Street Journal and read about what’s going on in the financial markets.
 It’s an easy way to build a broad knowledge base about the type of work we do in a corporate litigation practice.”

 Leah Shen ’11, an associate with Simpson Thacher, said that advice she received and likes to pass along is to always reach for the best career option you have in front of you.

 “Don’t give up on something because you think you won’t get it or because you’re planning for the kids you don’t have yet,” she said.
 “I think every student is more capable than they know.
 If you cut yourself out of the race at the very beginning, you’ll never get the opportunity to try.”

 Shen said that events like ESQ are as important to students’ growth as the classes they take during law school.

 “A well-known secret to success in life after law school is that mastering small talk at a corporate event, which tends to be both awkward and uncomfortable, can only help — no matter what career path you choose,” she said.

-ESQ was sponsored by Simpson Thacher, Sullivan & Cromwell, Kirkland & Ellis, Paul Weiss, and Weil Gotshal.
+ESQ was sponsored by Simpson Thacher, Sullivan & Cromwell, Cadwalader, Clifford Chance, Cravath, Kirkland & Ellis, Paul Weiss, Weil, and White & Case.
 Business Law Society co-presidents Abby Frisch ’18, Evan Glustrom ’18 and Kevin Walton ’19 headed ESQ with Career Center staff.

 And alumni clearly enjoy paying forward the assistance they received as students.